DFEC-R2D2/r2d2/readme.md

 ### Power

-The power system is modelled around a common 12V system.
+The power system is modeled around a common 12V system.
 Relays are used to route power for emergency stop, charging, or other reasons.

 ![](pics/design/R2-D2-Power.png)

 ### Data

 The system data shows the wiring between the pi and all of the sensors and effectors.
 Most of the communications operates at 3.3v, however, there is a USB serial that operates at 5v (5V TTL).
 The pi uses all of the buses available to it: I2C at 100 Hz, SPI, and USB.
 The PWM to drive the servos is off loaded to a hardware servo controller board.
-Similarly, the PWM which drives the motors is offloaded to 2 different motor controllers (Sabertoth and SMC).
+Similarly, the PWM which drives the motors is offloaded to 2 different motor controllers (Sabertooth and SMC).

 ![](pics/design/r2d2-data.png)

 ### Software

 The software architecture follows a simple ROS like publisher/subscriber architecture.
 The popular [Zero MQ](http://zeromq.org/) (zmq) is used for the pub/sub.
 Publishers publish data to topics which allow subscribers to get the correct data they want, because they subscribe to a topic.
 For example, if I (a subscriber) want to get commands for the robot leg, I could subscribe to *cmd*.
 The data types passed along the topics are listed in the brackets.
 Thus for commands, it uses a message format called *Twist*.
 [PyGecko](https://pypi.python.org/pypi/pygecko) library is used to neatly wrap zmq and serialize/deserialize the messages.
-The messages, like *Twist* are directly modelled after [ROS message formats](http://wiki.ros.org/common_msgs).
+The messages, like *Twist* are directly modeled after [ROS message formats](http://wiki.ros.org/common_msgs).
 Besides this messaging architecture, nothing else from ROS is used.

 ![](pics/design/r2d2-sw.png)